 The sample included participants residing in villages characterized by the Rwanda National Institute of Statistics (2015) as rural, urban and peri urban.
 394 (11.9%) of all respondents lived in urban areas, 1058 (32.1%) lived in peri urban areas, while 1849 (56.0%) lived in rural areas.
 The peri urban areas correspond to areas where urban and rural characteristics are mixed and located on the periphery of urban areas.
 Regarding sex, 2023 (61.3%) were male and 1278 (38.7%) were female.
-The proportion of female because selected female participants were not found in the household at the time of the study (they went out for work or other places such as markets).
+The proportion of male participants was larger than the proportion of female because selected female participants were not found in the household at the time of the study (they went out for work or other places such as markets).